-The targets set out in the Waste Management Plan for England (2013) are key drivers for the partnership.
+W0.9 The targets set out in the Waste Management Plan for England (2013) are key drivers for the partnership.
 Norfolk does not have a Joint Waste Management Strategy which covers the whole of the Plan period, the existing document has an end date of 2020.
 The requirement for Waste Disposal Authorities to produce such strategies was removed by Defra in 2010.

-The recycling rate for Norfolk's household waste in 2016/17 was 46.7%, compared to a household waste recycling rate for England of 44.9%.
+W0.10 The recycling rate for Norfolk's household waste in 2017/18 was 45.85%, compared to a household waste recycling rate for England of 45.2%.
+However, there are disparities between individual authority's recycling rates, with the highest recycling rate in Norfolk being 50% and the lowest 31.9%.
 There is a target within the Waste Management Plan for England for 50% of household waste to be recycled by 2020.
-All local authority areas in Norfolk that collect waste from households made improvements in their recycling rates for 2016/17 compared with those in 2015/2016.
-However, there are disparities between individual authority's recycling rates, with the highest recycling rate in Norfolk being 50.9% and the lowest 33.3%.
-National household waste recycling rates for England have remained steady over the last five years at just below 45%.
+National household waste recycling rates for England have remained steady over the last five years at around 45%.

-Initiatives to reduce waste, and improve recycling are largely outside the scope of this Plan, these being aligned with the aims of the Waste Collection and Waste Disposal Authorities through their membership of the Norfolk Waste Partnership.
+W0.11 Initiatives to reduce waste, and improve recycling are largely outside the scope of this Plan, these being aligned with the aims of the Waste Collection and Waste Disposal Authorities through their membership of the Norfolk Waste Partnership.
 The Plan will provide an approach that ensures suitable areas for sustainable waste management facilities are identified and that there is a flexible approach to waste technologies so that innovation within the market is encouraged, while still providing appropriate safeguards.